billhennessy/blog-chunky/content/post/2020/please-dont-share-this-post-on-social-media.md

 Chances are, the people who follow you on social media are mostly people like you.
 They will happily (or angrily) agree with your sentiment.
 They will "like" or "love" your angry post.
 They might tack on their emotional reply.

 These likes and supportive replies provide a much more substantial dopamine boost.
 The emotional weight of the replies also triggers the release of adrenaline and cortisol, hormones associated with fear and movement.
 So you post another.
-You get more likes and replies with even more vigorous emotional intensity.
+You get more likes and replies with even more-vigorous emotional intensity.

 Two hours later, your wife or husband or boss asks you what you've been doing all this time, and you're too ashamed to say, "I've been venting my spleen on Twitter."

-Whether you realize it or not, you're now jealous, angry, isolated (you can't tell the truth), and flooded with adrenaline and cortisol.
+Whether you realize it or not, you're now jealous, angry, isolated (because you can't tell the truth), and flooded with adrenaline and cortisol.
 High cortisol levels signal the body to store fat.
 You won't see a difference in a day, but daily use of Facebook and Twitter will make you fat, all other things being equal.

 And, if you want to talk to an expert on this vicious cycle of negative feedback loops, you're reading his blog.